Another Suitcase in Another Hall: Release and reception

 The song was officially released as the soundtrack's third single on 18 March 1997 in Europe.
 Originally, there were talks about releasing an Evita EP, containing remixed versions of "Buenos Aires", "Don't Cry for Me Argentina" and "Another Suitcase in Another Hall", but it did not materialize.
 In the United Kingdom, the song peaked at number 7 on the UK Singles Chart, the week of 29 March 1997, and was present on the top 100 for a total of 8 weeks.
 According to the Official Charts Company, the single had sold 75,233 copies in the United Kingdom as of August 2008.
 The song also reached a peak of number 23 on the Irish Singles Chart, where it remained for 3 weeks.
 Elsewhere, it had a relatively poor chart performance; in Sweden it peaked at number 60, while in the Netherlands it peaked at number 91.
 "Another Suitcase in Another Hall" was Madonna's first single released in Australia to miss the ARIA top 100.
+The song was initially scheduled to impact contemporary hit radio in the United States on April 15, 1997, but its release to the format was ultimately canceled.

 AllMusic's Jose F. Promis, wrote that "the song finds Madonna giving an understated and inspired performance [...]
 One hopes that this overlooked gem might find its way onto future [Madonna] hits collections, because it is truly a wonderful song".
 Author Thomas S. Hischak called it "plaintive".
 Billboard's Geoff Burpee called it "A sterling, intimate moment from the Evita soundtrack.
 Yes kids, she can sing".
 Writing for the Los Angeles Times, David Gritten opined Madonna's voice sounded "pitch-perfect and clear as a bell".
 Greg Morago, from the Hartford Courant, felt that "By giving her 'Another Suitcase' with its heartbreaking 'Where am I going to?' refrain, Madonna adds a necessary, fragile vulnerability to her ambitious, rags-to-riches Eva Perón".
 Neil Strauss from The Herald Journal, said that "Madonna radiates on 'Another Suitcase in Another Hall'".

 Peter Keough, from the Boston Phoenix, described the track as "a poignant, winsome exploration of pathos, defilement, and resolution sung by a young, struggling Eva forced into prostitution with a series of drab johns".
 The Guardian's Jude Rogers wrote that "Madonna's wavering vocal goes full collywobbles", placing the track at number 69 on her ranking of the singer's singles, in honor of her 60th birthday.
 Finally, Billboard picked it as the singer's 98th greatest song; "the delicate composition and high-register vocal make this exquisite breakup ballad a rare moment of true fragility in Madonna's catalog".
 Slant Magazine's Paul Schrodt placed it at number 77 in his ranking of the singer's singles, calling it "a sleepy travelogue set to schmaltzy acoustic guitar and saxophone and a male chorus echoing Eva Perón's —and by extension Madonna's— self-pitying complaints about moving from one place to another.
 Political and psychological nuance, meanwhile, are nowhere in sight".